HedgeComp/OttoPilot-PreFlight/README.md

 	folder into `C:\HyperPilot\PreFlight\VMHash` (the script creates this folder if it does not exist).
-- The repository includes `decryptandprep.ps1` (helper) which is intended to be run inside the VM during OOBE to generate VM Hash files; use `hyperset.bat` in OOBE to run it.
+- The repository includes `decryptandprep.ps1` (helper) which is intended to be run inside the VM during OOBE to generate VM Hash files.

 Launcher Batch Files